mdoege/PyTuroChamp/README.md

 **Bare** removes the Turing heuristics and quiescence search and only contains the bare minimum a chess engine needs to play: alpha-beta search and a piece-square table.

 **Newt** also does not use the Turing heuristics and adds newer chess programming techniques such as PV-based iterative deepening and an opening book (which unlike a normal opening book contains both good and bad openings).
-It should be stronger and faster than the other two engines at the same search depth, or at least offer more variety during the opening.
+It is faster than the other two engines at the same search depth and offers more variety during the opening.

 **PTC-Host** lets you easily host games between the three engines directly from Python, without the need for a separate chess GUI.